The BEST Champurrado Recipe

 You can reheat on the stove top until warm or or in the microwave for a minute or so.
 Careful handling a hot drink!

 Champurrado Recipe | How to Make Champurrado with Abuelita Chocolate

 Below is my printable champurrado recipe.
 Do give it a try, I think you’ll love it!

-Do remember to give a star rating, it’ really helps me out.
+Do remember to give a star rating down below in the recipe card, it’ really helps me out.
 And if you post an image to social media be sure to tag me @MexicanMadeMeatless

 - 2/3 cups masa harina

 - 1.5 cups water